-Simon would offer his hand only his route is blocked by Mickey.
-He leans back and acknowledges the introduction with a half-smile and a wave of the hand.
+Simon would offer his hand, only his route is blocked by Mickey.
+He leans back and acknowledges the introduction with a half-smile and a wave.

 ‘Ah, Mr Studley-Brown,’ he says, as if the name is well known to him, ‘how nice to meet you at last.’

 He implies knowledge he doesn’t possess and it bolsters my confidence.